Zhang-Xiyue/Zhang-Xiyue.github.io/_pages/about.md

 Xiyue Zhang (<em>Pronounced: Shee-you-eh Jahng - or, feel free to call me Ciel/Cielle</em>) is a Lecturer (Assistant Professor) in the [School of Computer Science](https://www.bristol.ac.uk/engineering/schools/computer-science/) at the [University of Bristol](https://www.bristol.ac.uk/).
 Her current research mainly focuses on trustworthy deep learning, formal modelling and verification.
-Previously, she was a postdoctoral research associate working with [Prof. Marta Kwiatkowska](https://www.cs.ox.ac.uk/people/marta.kwiatkowska/) in the [Department of Computer Science](https://www.cs.ox.ac.uk/) at the University of Oxford.
+Previously, she was a postdoctoral research associate working with [Prof. Marta Kwiatkowska](https://www.cs.ox.ac.uk/people/marta.kwiatkowska/) in the [Department of Computer Science](https://www.cs.ox.ac.uk/) at the University of Oxford from August 2022 to September 2024.
 She completed her Ph.D. in June 2022, advised by [Prof. Meng Sun](https://www.math.pku.edu.cn/teachers/sunm/indexen.html), and obtained her B.Sc. in June 2017 from [Peking University](https://english.pku.edu.cn/).

 ## Recruitment